narcode/codeklavier/doc/source/Documentation.rst

 Sphinx and rst
 --------------
-To help us with the documentation proces, CodeKlavier uses the Sphinx package that convers rst-files (that are easy to write) to html-files that are beautiful and easy to browse.
+To help us with the documentation proces, CodeKlavier uses the Sphinx package that converts rst-files (that are easy to write) to html-files that are beautiful and easy to browse.
 On top of that: Sphinx can 'walk' over the python source code and generate the documentation out of the docstrings in the python code.

 Rst-files are plain text files with some basic formatting.
 You can underline words with === to indicate a header and you use '*' to use **boldface** and so on.
 There is enough material on the internet to help you with the basics.